Nozbe/NoOffice.org/_book/mobile.md

 ---
 part: two
-title: Paperless and mobile
+title: Go paperless and mobile
-subtitle: "Paper is bad and wasteful.
-Mobile access to everything is great!"
+subtitle: "Paper is so last century.
+Enable access to everything from any device!"
 ---

 * TOC
 {:toc}

+## The trouble with reliance on office... the documents!

+When decisions not made in the office?

+How can you send stuff to people?

+## Old school work

+You have paper documents, you scan them, you send them via email.

+## Modern #NoOffice companies are doing it better

 ### Go paperless and mobile